 Slate is much pricier — and therefore a more exclusive — choice of roofing material.
 A natural rock, slate is almost indestructible as a roofing material, often lasting 80 years or more.
 It typically outlasts the fasteners that hold it in place.
-While its cost keeps it limited to high-end homes, the classy look and unsurpassed durability of slate roofs makes this a timeless choice.
-Just make sure you plan ahead, because slate roofs need extra strong framing to hold up their heavy weight.
+While its cost keeps it limited to high-end homes, the classy look and unsurpassed durability of slate roofs make this a timeless choice.
+Just make sure you plan ahead because slate roofs need extra-strong framing to hold up their heavyweight.

 Wood shingles are another unusual but stylish option.
 This traditional roofing material takes more time and skill to install than other options, and it requires regular maintenance to keep it in good shape.
 Still, for woodland cottages or coastal retreats, genuine wood can add rustic character that can’t come any other way.